 Lara Krawchuk, MSW, LCSW, MPH

-Lara is a nationally recognized expert on grief, loss, and coping with physical illness.
-She teaches many graduate level classes, including those focused on Advanced Clinical Social Work, Cancer Care, Death, End of Life, and Grief & Loss Across a Life Cycle.
-Lara is an long time adjunct professor with the University of Pennsylvania School of Social Policy and Practice and has taught in West Chester University and Temple University's MSW programs.
-She lectures nationally on issues of grief & loss, physical illness, end of life, guided imagery, creative healing and compassion fatigue.
-Lara wrote four chapters for Robert Neimeyer's acclaimed books: Techniques of Grief Therapy: Creative Practices for Counseling the Bereaved and Techniques of Grief Therapy: Assessment and Intervention.
-She also serves on the faculty of Niemeyer's Portland Institute for Loss and Transition, which offers onsite and online postgraduate Certification in Meaning Reconstruction in Loss.
+Lara is a nationally recognized expert on grief, loss, coping with physical illness and professional compassion fatigue/vicarious traumatization.
+She teaches MSW and continuing education classes including; Advanced Clinical Social Work, Cancer Care, Death, End of Life, and Grief & Loss Across a Life Cycle and Treating Trauma.
+Lara is an long time adjunct professor with the University of Pennsylvania School of Social Policy and Practice and West Chester University's MSW programs.
+She speaks nationally on bereavement, living losses, physical illness, end of life, guided imagery, creative healing and compassion fatigue.
+Lara wrote four chapters for Robert Neimeyer's acclaimed books: Techniques of Grief Therapy: Creative Practices for Counseling the Bereaved and Techniques of Grief Therapy: Assessment and Intervention and serves on the faculty of Niemeyer's, Portland Institute for Loss and Transition, which offers onsite and online postgraduate Certification in Meaning Reconstruction in Loss.

 Contact Lara at 610-209-3111.

-Lara is seeing clients at our 535 N. Church Street office in West Chester.
+Lara is seeing clients at our Philadelphia, West Chester and ONLINE offices.